newrelic/docs-website/src/data-dictionary/events/ContainerSample/memorySwapUsageBytes.md

   - ContainerSample
 ---

-The amount of memory+swap the container is using.
+The amount of memory swap the container is using, including swap.